-OTA 2221: Documentation for Occupational Therapy
+OTA 2221 Documentation for Occupational Therapy

 A review of subjective, objective and assessment documentation.
 Students will learn documentation for the range of population served by the discipline.
 Students will learn to read and interpret the documentation of the medical team.
+(1 hour lecture).
+Prerequisites: Human Movement and Activity Analysis for Occupation, Medical Terminology.